Epilepsy and recommendations for driving

-- Rest sufficiently before undertaking a journey.
+- Rest sufficiently before taking a trip.

-- Avoid long driving periods, without resting
+- Avoid long periods of driving without breaks.

-- Keep a constant sleep rate.
+- Maintain a regular sleep pattern.

-- Learn all possible about the disease.
+- Learn as much as possible about your disease.

-- Learn to avoid triggering situations.
+- Learn to avoid trigger situations.

-- Do not discontinue the treatment suddenly.
+- Do not stop your treatment abruptly.

 - Do not hide seizures from your doctors, as this may lead to inadequate treatment, which could increase the risk of suffering new attacks.